Can Director’s be Held Personally Liable for a Corporation’s Actions?

 Transaction of business

 Section 137 of OBCA and s.125 of the CBCA authorize the directors to fix the remuneration of the directors, officers, and employees of the corporation.
-The directors’ discretion in this regard may be limited by provisions in the Articles of Incorporation, by-laws, or a USA and of course, by the director’s fiduciary duty and duty of care.
+The directors’ discretion in this regard may be limited by provisions in the Articles of Incorporation, by-laws, or a unanimous shareholders agreement, and, of course, by the director’s fiduciary duty and duty of care.

-Generally speaking, a director is merely a high-ranking employee of a corporation.
-Its compensation is by way of salary; whereas dividends (distribution of profit) is reserved for shareholders.
+Generally speaking, a director is merely a high-ranking employee of a corporation, whose compensation is by way of salary; whereas dividends (distribution of profit) is reserved for shareholders.

 A director’s resignation cannot be effective prior to the time it is sent to the corporation.